 How Often Should You Bathe Your Cat?

-Self-grooming behaviour Cats that cannot or do not groom themselves efficiently need regular baths to keep their coat from becoming greasy or sticky.
-Overweight cats have difficulty reaching all areas of the body, so they will need to be bathed more regularly – the back side of these kitties often becomes matted and the skin can become itchy, flaky or even infected.
+Self-grooming behaviour: Cats that cannot or do not groom themselves efficiently need regular baths to keep their coat from becoming greasy or sticky.
+Overweight cats have difficulty reaching all areas of the body, so they will need to baths to keep their fur groomed – the rear end often becomes matted and the skin can become itchy, flaky or even infected.
+That being said, there are ways to clean your cat without bathing, such as dry shampoo and wipes.

-Cats that are highly active will require more frequent bathing as they get dirty faster and easily.
+Activity level: Cats that are highly active will require more frequent baths as they accumulate grease and dirt quicker.

-Issues like skin irritation, tick or flea infestation and loose stool can require more attention.
+Health issues: Issues such as skin irritation, tick or flea infestation and loose stools may require more frequent baths, as directed by your veterinarian.

 Bathing a cat will make its coat shinier and healthier.